Dawn-Of-Justice/gitreadlater/src/server/README.md

 ### POST /webhook

-Endpoint for Stripe webhook events.
-This URL needs to be configured in your Stripe dashboard.
+Endpoint for Paddle webhook events.
+This URL needs to be configured in your Paddle dashboard.

 ## Deployment